Mouwrice/thesis-typst/measurements/measurement_methods.typ

   #image(width: 100%, "../images/left_wrist_axis_z_positions_apply_axis_transformations.svg")
 ] <left_wrist_axis_z_positions_apply_axis_transformations>

+==== Removing Average Offset and Time Offset

-Now that the basics are out of the way we can start aligning the signal.
-A first step is removing the average offset the MediaPipe signal has to the Qualisys signal.
+Now that the basics are out of the way, we can start aligning the signal.
+A first step is removing the average offset from the MediaPipe signal to the Qualisys signal.
 The method of walking over the dominant series (MediaPipe in this case) and gathering pairs of points from both series as discussed in the previous section, @comparing-time-series, is used for this.
-For every pair of points we can simply take the difference between those points.
+For every pair of points, we can simply take the difference between those points.
 The average of these differences is then the offset of the MediaPipe signal.
 The result of removing this offset from the MediaPipe signal is displayed in @left_wrist_axis_z_positions_remove_offset.

 #figure(caption: [Plot of the MediaPipe (Blue) and Qualisys (Red) left wrist z-axis with the average offset removed.])[
   #image(width: 100%, "../images/left_wrist_axis_z_positions_remove_offset.svg")
 ] <left_wrist_axis_z_positions_remove_offset>

-With the two signals close together another problem becomes apparent.
+With the two signals close together, another problem becomes apparent.
 They are offset in time.
-This makes sense as both measurements cannot easily be started at exactly the same time.
+This makes sense, as both measurements cannot easily be started at exactly the same time.
 We need to introduce a starting offset.
 This starting offset should minimize the deviation between both signals.
 This is achieved by iteratively increasing a starting offset and capturing the offset that resulted in the least deviation.
-In @left_wrist_axis_z_positions_frame_offset it is shown that this method finds the most perfect offset.
+In @left_wrist_axis_z_positions_frame_offset, it is shown that this method finds the most perfect offset.
 Both signals are perfectly aligned in time.
-After this offset operation the average vertical offset is computed again and subtracted from the signal.
+After this offset operation, the average vertical offset is computed again and subtracted from the signal.

 #figure(caption: [Plot of the MediaPipe (Blue) and Qualisys (Red) left wrist z-axis with the time offset removed.])[
   #image(width: 100%, "../images/left_wrist_axis_z_positions_frame_offset.svg")
 ] <left_wrist_axis_z_positions_frame_offset>

+==== Scaling

 The final and most intricate part of the alignment is getting the scaling right.
-As we can see in the previous plots the scale of the signal is not at all correct.
-Here a scaling factor needs to be found that minimizes the deviation.
+As we can see in the previous plots, the scale of the signal is not at all correct.
+Here, a scaling factor needs to be found that minimizes the deviation.
 There is one caveat, we cannot simply scale the signal by multiplying it with a given factor.
 This would scale the signal away from the origin point.
 One can see that, in fact, we should "stretch" the signal vertically to make it align.
 In other words, the signal needs to be scaled around the center point of the signal that it is being aligned to.

 The center point of the signal is easily calculated as the average of the signal's values.
 The stretching of the signal then goes as follows: For every original point of the signal, take the difference between that point and the center point of the other signal.
 Scale the difference by the scaling factor.
 The new stretched point is now the center point plus the scaled difference.

 The previous method of finding the optimal time offset is a simple one.
 Since it is a discrete problem, the optimal value can easily be found by testing all possible values.
 The optimal scale, however, is not a discrete value.
-To find the optimal scaling factor we need an optimization algorithm.
+To find the optimal scaling factor, we need an optimization algorithm.

 The optimization problem at hand can be solved using Golden-section search @golden-section-search.
 #footnote[During the measurement we found that the depth axis, the X axis, is so inaccurate that it is not possible to use the described method to align the signals.
 The golden section search would converge to a scaling factor of 0, which minimizes the deviation.
 This is not a useful result.
 This is why the depth axis always has a fixed scale of 0.5 applied to it.
 It is a value that was found to produce the best alignment in the measurements.]
 It is a technique for finding an extremum (minimum or maximum) of a function inside a specified interval @golden-section-search-wiki.
-Which in our case the function is the deviation function that takes in the scale factor and outputs the deviation after applying the scale.
+In our case, the function is the deviation function that takes as input the scale factor and outputs the deviation after applying the scale.
 The algorithm converges to one extremum by narrowing down an interval of possible values.
 Without going into too much detail on the algorithm and its implementation, the algorithm is initialized to search within a range of [0, 10] as possible scale factors and stops when the improvements in deviation fall below 0.01 mm.
 Applying the Golden-section search method on our running example returns a scale factor of around 2 and results in a nice alignment between both signals (@left_wrist_axis_z_positions_stretch).
 The factor of 2 also makes sense.
 In the `Landmark` mode, the range of values lie between 0 and 1, reaching these outer values at the edges of the frame.
 As mentioned, the `Landmark` signal is interpreted to be in meter.
 As a consequence, the scaling factor is not only a scaling factor, it has become a measurement of the dimensions of what is visible in the frame.
 This means that the visible height in the video frame is 2 meters, at the location of the test subject, of course.

 #figure(caption: [Plot of the MediaPipe (Blue) and Qualisys (Red) left wrist z-axis with the MediaPipe signal scaled to match.])[